-Canada-CARICOM Leadership Scholarships are facilitated through institutional collaborations and student exchange agreements between Canadian and regional institutions.
+Canada-CARICOM Leadership Scholarships are facilitated through institutional collaborations and student exchange agreements between Canadian institutions and institutions in the CARICOM.
 These agreements are created between colleges, technical or vocation institutions and universities.
-Students or researchers remain registered as full time students in their home institution during this exchange.
+Students or researchers, hereby referred to as "candidates", remain registered as full time students in their home institution during this exchange.

 Canadian post-secondary institutions

 - responsible for submitting applications on behalf of candidates from institutions in CARICOM member states; and

 - encouraged to promote the opportunity to faculty and staff, as well as to partner institutions in the CARICOM.

 - should identify a single person responsible for the administration of the contribution agreement and another person with delegated signing authority; and

 - will receive contribution funding from Foreign Affairs, Trade and Development Canada (DFATD) to disburse as scholarships to recipients.